bineoway/apiDocumentation/requests.md

 Thinking how to make this process easier we developed two extractor options.
 One written in **QlikView Language** and another one written in **JavaScript**, based on **Node.JS**.

-When you contract BI API the BI Team will contact you and provide access to both Git repositories where you will find the instructions to use each one extractor on **"README"** file.
+When you contract BI API the BI Team will contact you and provide access to both Git repositories where you will find the instructions to use each one extractor on <blue>**"README"**</blue> file.

 ### DEVELOP AN EXTRACTOR